zmzubraj/APOLLO_Gov_Proposal_System/README.md

 ### 7. Review Prediction Accuracy

 After `main.py` completes, APOLLO prints a prediction‑accuracy table comparing forecasted outcomes with actual referendum results.
+It also prints a draft forecast table listing each generated draft, its predicted outcome, confidence, runtime and margin of error.
 When no current evaluations are available, the system samples five historical executed referenda to populate this table.

 > **Prerequisite:** `data/input/PKD Governance Data.xlsx` must exist and include executed referenda (e.g., populate it via `python src/data_processing/referenda_updater.py`).
 Without this data the fallback accuracy report cannot be generated.